Cycling Noto, Japan: Part 1

 Before we started our cycling tour into the Noto Peninsula, we made a few decisions about how we wanted to travel while we were cycling.
 As we were using folding bikes and it was our first time touring in Japan, we wanted to keep things as simple as possible.

-For clothing, we packed mostly synthetic and semi-synthetic clothing that was lightweight and easy to dry.
+• We packed mostly synthetic and semi-synthetic clothing that was lightweight and easy to dry.
 I was more or less a Uniqlo advert with rain resistant Uniqlo pants (with Airism undies which are so nice for cycling), heat tech base layer, lightweight fleece and down jacket.
 Plus it's Japan, so Uniqlo :P

 We also made a pit stop at Model T in Kanazawa, a quaint bike shop that had everything we needed including Panaracer spare tubes in the right size.
-Nadiah had to replace her front tube, no thanks to a puncture that was patched up but didn't quite hold up.
+Nadiah had to replace her front tube, no thanks to a puncture from Malaysia that was patched up but didn't quite hold up.
 The mechanics at the shop also helped to check our disc brakes and derailleurs (always a good idea after transport) to make sure that everything was in working order.
 With a few minor servicing tweaks, we were all set to go.

 Before setting off though, we wanted to celebrate the start of our adventure with a hearty meal.
 After doing a bit of quick research and speaking to a few locals, we went searching for a neighborhoud Izakaya restaurant that actually wasn't too far away from the bike shop.
 Itaru Honten Izakaya was the place, and it did not disappoint!
 Maya ambitiously ordered the "Samurai set meal" which pretty much translated to A LOT OF FOOD, so we ended up having to help her finish.
 Great selection of dishes and a wonderful Izakaya experience not to be missed!
 And make sure to bring enough cash, because that's just how they roll.